tazrog/PyCoCoTape/README.md

 Instructions.

+Download the progam and put in a folder of your desire.
 Connect your Color Computer tape cable to your PC headphone and microphone jacks.
 Start the PyCoCoTape program from either the Windos executable or python script.